cloudify-cosmo/docs.getcloudify.org/content/kubernetes/troubleshooting.md

 Error: Incorrect padding
 {{< /gsHighlight >}}

-You will get this error if the encoded value becomes corrupted.
-Try decoding and re-encoding the certificate.
+This error is shown when the encoded value is corrupted.
+You can try to decode and re-encode the certificate.